YannickRobin/hybris_modules/helloworld/README.md

 # Hello World

 ## Overview
-This demo show how to export a JS module and execute a function.
+This demo shows how to export a JS module and execute a function.

 ## How to execute